 Length of hire period

 Hire makes sense when you are sure you will only need the bed for a few weeks.
 If you are hiring a bed for more than 8-10 weeks it often works out more cost effective to buy outright.
-Hire for 10 weeks at £60/week plus the cost of a basic mattress (£250), delivery/setup (£100) and collection when hire ends (£100), your total costs will be an absolute minimum of £1050.
+Hire for 10 weeks at £70/week plus the cost of buying a basic mattress (£250), delivery/setup (£200) and collection when hire ends (£200), your total costs will be an absolute minimum of £1350.

-Purchasing a bed outright such as the Opera® Classic will cost from £995 and up to £1400 with a mattress and delivery.
+Purchasing a bed outright such as the Opera® Classic will cost from £995 and up to around £1400 with an Opera Serene mattress, delivery and installation.
 You then have sell-on value with a market for used beds on online classified sites such as eBay, Preloved and Gumtree.
 See new hospital bed prices here to compare with your hire rates.
 So you can purchase your own hospital bed for around the same cost as renting, with the added benefit of getting some money back from selling the bed once you no longer need it.

 Support from the local authority